gnosisguild/zodiac-module-reality/README.md

 #### Oracle / Realitio

-The DAO module depends on an oracle to determine if a proposal was expected and was deemed valid.
+The Reality module depends on an oracle to determine if a proposal was expected and was deemed valid.
 The following assumptions are being made:

 - The oracle MUST implement the [Realitio contract interface](./contracts/interfaces/Realitio.sol)
 - It MUST not be possible to ask the same question with the same parameters again
 - Once a result is known for a question and it is finalized it MUST not change
 - The oracle MUST use the same question ID generation algorithm as this module

 The reference oracle implementations are the Realitio contracts.
 These can be found on

 - https://www.npmjs.com/package/@realitio/realitio-contracts
 - https://github.com/realitio/realitio-contracts/
   - Ether: https://github.com/realitio/realitio-contracts/blob/master/truffle/contracts/Realitio.sol